 Upcoming Changes To Phone Related Driving Offences & How We Can Assist

 Following the decision of the High Court in Director of Public Prosecutions v Barreto, the law surrounding using a mobile phone whilst driving is set to get stricter.
 Under proposed changes, motorists are set to be penalised for any use of their mobile phones whilst driving.
 These proposed changes will override previous legislation which was difficult to interpret as the wording “interactive communication” meant it was not strictly applicable for drivers who took pictures, videos or used apps whilst driving.
 Therefore, the new legislation aims to encapsulate modern technology within the scope of driving offences and a driver caught using a hand-held device for any purpose will receive a fixed penalty sentence of £200 and six points on their driving licence.
 The proposal to illegalise picking up your mobile phone whilst driving is likely to roll out in early 2021 following a 12-week public consultation.
-However, until then, the Crown still has to prove “interactive communication” beyond reasonable doubt.
+However, until then, the Crown still has to prove “interactive communication” beyond a reasonable doubt.

 How we can help you